Heard testifies: Depp was hallucinating, denies poo incident

 "I had kind of allowed myself to forget that the beginning was violent and chaotic as well," she said.

-Heard has told jurors she was physically and sexually abused on multiple occasions before and during her brief marriage to Depp, which lasted from 2015-16.
+Heard has told jurors she was physically and sexually abused on multiple occasions before and during her brief marriage to Depp.
 Depp has already testified and denied he ever hit Heard.

-The details of their relationship are relevant to the lawsuit because one of her defenses is that she was indeed abused by Depp.
+The details of their relationship are relevant to the lawsuit because one of her defences is that she was indeed abused by Depp.